A Peek Inside My 7 Figure 2017 Real Estate Portfolio

 How I'm preparing for the next recession with "quick" and "slow" investments.

-(Usual disclaimer: I'm just an investor and not a financial advisor or attorney.
-Consult your own financial professional before making any financial decisions).
+Note: this is an older version of this article series and there is another, newer update now available.
+Click here to view the master index which contains a link to the latest and greatest update (as well as all of the older updates).
+(Usual disclaimer: I'm just an investor expressing my personal opinion and not a registered financial advisor, attorney or accountant.
+Consult your own financial professionals before making any financial decisions.
+Code of Ethics: We do not accept any money from any sponsor or platform for anything, including postings, reviews, referring investors, affiliate leads or advertising.
+Nor do we negotiate special terms for ourselves in the club above what we negotiate for the benefit of members.).
 Navigating the perils of today's investment world isn't always easy.
 So many readers of the site have asked me "What are you invested in right now?".
 And I've written several articles outlining my current high-level strategy of "quick" and "slow".
 But even with that, people still want to know more details.
 Which specific investments are you in?
 Which are you ramping up and which ones are you leaving?
 How do you structure your overall portfolio?
 So in today's article, I'm lifting the veil on my portfolio, and showing exactly what I'm investing in and why.
 And I'll show you how they're performing too.
 My risk profile In my opinion, it's a mistake to emulate any investor without first understanding their financial situation and risk profile.
 Sam Zell is a very successful real estate billionaire.
 And at the same time, blindly copying him can leave you high and dry.
 That's especially true if you don't have $ billions to fall back on when an aggressive bet doesn't pan out!
 In my case, I'm a conservative investor because I rely on my investments for income.
 I'm more like a retired person who's most concerned about preservation of principal.
 It rarely makes sense for me to stretch for a point or two of additional yield if it means ratcheting up the risk disproportionately.
 It also rarely makes sense for me to "shoot the moon" on speculative offerings with extraordinarily high reward but also a decent chance of losing everything.
 For me I can usually find more productive uses for my money.
 What I stay away from and what I like For those that didn't see the 2 previous articles I wrote, here's a quick summary of what I avoid and what I like.
 I don't like high leverage, value-added and opportunistic strategies, and exits targeted in the next 2 to 5 years.
 (More detailed information on what I avoid is here).
 And I like quick investments that I can liquidate in a year or less, as well as slow investments that ride long-term macro trends that should help them push through the next downturn.
 (Here's more details on what I like.)
 So how does this translate into an actual portfolio?
 My portfolio I (along with my wife, since we share financial decisions) have 7 figures invested in "alternative finance".
 This is almost all real-estate but also a little peer-to-peer.
 Overall, I had an 8.1% return over the last year, which I was very happy with, given the risk/reward.
 (Note that my actual final return was significantly more that 8% due to an unusual situation.
 I got an additional 20%+ boost from price increases on the largest part of my portfolio… residential rentals.
 However, I'm not including this in my return calculations here, since it was a one-time thing from being in the right place at the right time in a hot property market.
 I don't believe that out-performance will continue past another year or two, so including this wouldn't be helpful for someone looking to compare my portfolio to theirs.)
 How it breaks down Here's how it was invested:

 1) Residential rental properties (45% of portfolio).
 Return: 7% (income only)